Online conferences

 - Nicolas EL HAÏK WAGNER, co-leader of SFAP Young Generations

-- Cécile FLAHAULT, HSR lecturer in psychopathology - LPPS, University of Paris
+- Cécile FLAHAULT, HDR lecturer in psychopathology - LPPS, University of Paris

 - Camille REICHLING, clinical psychologist, ERRSPP PACA Ouest (Marseille)